alecmuffett/eotk/README.md

 * install homebrew - http://brew.sh/
 * `git clone https://github.com/alecmuffett/eotk.git`
 * `cd eotk`
-* `sh ./000-setup-osx.sh` # installs required software; if you're worried, check it first
+* `sh ./000-setup-osx.sh` # installs required software; if you're
+  worried, check it first

 # Installation: Raspbian

 * `git clone https://github.com/alecmuffett/eotk.git`
 * `cd eotk`
-* Read [000-setup-raspbian.md](000-setup-raspbian.md) and follow the instructions.
+* Read [000-setup-raspbian.md](000-setup-raspbian.md) and follow the
+  instructions.

 # Installation: Debian/Ubuntu

-Try following the instructions for Raspbian, it seems to work though you may need to install a compiler first.
+Try following the same instructions as for Raspbian, it seems to work though you *may* need to install a compiler first.
+The installation involves a lot of compilation and may take 20..30 minutes on a slow machine.

-I'll do some more work on this.

 # I want to experiment!

 If you want to experiment with some prefabricated projects, try this:

-* `sh ./001-configure-demo.sh` # creates a working config file, `demo.conf`
+* `sh ./001-configure-demo.sh` # creates a working config file,
+  `demo.conf`
-* `eotk config demo.conf` # creates tor & nginx config files; lists onion sites
+* `eotk config demo.conf` # creates tor & nginx config files; lists
+  onion sites
 * `eotk start default`
 * Now you can...
   * Connect to one of the onions cited on screen for the `default` project
   * Play SSL-Certificate-Acceptance-Whackamole
   * Browse a little...
 * `eotk stop default`